Food is Fuel

 If you've spent most of your life thinking of food primarily in terms of taste, that's not a personal failing.
 You've been nudged in that direction by some very powerful forces.

 Large food corporations employ scientists to calculate what's called the "bliss point" - the precise combination of salt, sugar, and fat that maximizes craving.
-This is well-documented corporate strategy.
-The food is literally engineered to make you eat more than you need.
+Pulitzer-winning investigative reporter Michael Moss documented this extensively in his book Salt Sugar Fat - the food is literally engineered to make you eat more than you need.

 How effective is this engineering?
 In a landmark 2019 study at the National Institutes of Health, researcher Kevin Hall put 20 adults on tightly controlled diets for a month.
 When they ate ultra-processed food, they consumed 508 extra calories per day and gained weight - even though the meals were matched for calories, macros, sugar, sodium, and fiber against the unprocessed diet.
 The processing itself caused the overeating, not the nutritional content.